25 Ideas Under $5 for Summer Fun With Kids in Charlotte

 24. Take stroll and look at the quirky public art along the Charlotte Rail Trail.

 The trail runs from uptown to South End alongside the LYNX Blue Line tracks.
-Cool off running through the sprayground, located across the street from Carson Station.
+Cool off running through the sprayground, located across the street from Carson Station or make some noise at the Rail Trail Symphony.
 Walk one way, and then take the LYNX back to your original destination.

 25. Make a day trip to Gastonia’s Lineberger Park.

 Lineberger Park Pool in Gastonia features a zero-depth entry with fountain geysers, a lazy river, a two-story waterslide, three lanes for lap swimming and colorful splash features.
 The park also has a miniature train ride and sprayground.
 The lazy river and mini-waterpark are open daily through Aug.
 18. Open for post-season swim Aug.
 24, 25 and 31 and Sept.
 1 and 2.
 Sessions are from 12:30 to 3 p.m. and 3:30 to 6 p.m.
 Cost: $3 per 2.5-hour session for children age 1 and older.

 Aleigh Acerni is a local writer and a mom who goes on uptown adventures with her preschooler.